GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: The nature of the MACS0647-JD system

-The dynamical mass of the system is statistically larger than the combined mass of the stars (see \autoref{tab:table_parameters_integrated}) and gas.
-Dark matter, on the other hand, is even more difficult to accurately constrain at such high redshifts.
-However, galaxies at $z>4$ and $\log\left(M_{\ast}/M_{\odot}\right)<9$ are expected to be strongly dark matter dominated, as revealed by recent {\it JWST} spectroscopic observations \citep{degraaff_ionised,danhaive_dm} and simulations \citep{degraaff_dm,will_dm}. \autoref{fig:bursty_c} illustrates a clear double-peaked stellar-mass density distribution, with two spatially distinct mass concentrations corresponding to the south-eastern and north-western stellar components.
-In order for a disc-like galaxy to maintain long-term gravitational stability, however, the total mass (including stars, gas and dark matter) profile should be peaked at the centre.
-We cannot use the stellar mass map morphology (\autoref{fig:bursty_c}) to argue against a dynamically stable disc, because such an argument would require a detailed analysis of the spatial distribution of gas and dark matter mass in this system.
+The estimated dynamical mass of the system is statistically consistent (within the $1\sigma$ uncertainties) with the combined mass of the stars (see \autoref{tab:table_parameters_integrated}) and gas.
+However, this comparison does not provide a decisive diagnostic of the dynamical state of the system.
+The dark matter (DM) mass, on the other hand, is even more difficult to accurately constrain at such high redshifts.
+Galaxies at $z>4$ and $\log\left(M_{\ast}/M_{\odot}\right)<9$ are expected to be strongly dark matter dominated, as revealed by recent {\it JWST} spectroscopic observations \citep{degraaff_ionised,danhaive_dm_u} and simulations \citep{degraaff_dm,will_dm}.
+We can provide a simple estimate of the DM mass in the central region between the two clumps as follows.
+The total stellar mass of the two clumps is $\log \left(M_{\ast,\,\rm NW+SE}/M_{\odot}\right)=7.94 \pm 0.09$.
+We assume that the dark matter density follows the classical NFW profile (with the inner slope $\gamma = -1$) satisfying the equation \citep{nfw1996,lenses2001general}:

+Here, $\mathrm{r_{b}}$ is the so-called ``break" radius of the dark matter halo of MACS0647-JD1.
+Using the stellar mass $-$ halo mass (SMHM) relation from \citet{behroozi+2019}, we obtain a virial halo mass of $\log \left(M_h/M_{\odot}\right)\approx 10.5\pm 0.3$.
+Here, the quoted uncertainty combines the intrinsic scatter of the SMHM parametrisation at $z\sim10$ and the systematic uncertainty introduced by summing the stellar masses within the two clumps (rather than including all the spaxels in \autoref{fig:bursty_c}).
+The virial radius of the halo can be estimated using: